rehierl/node-tree-outliner/3-basic-design/3-6-2-outline-depth.md

 <!-- ======================================================================= -->
 # Design - outline depth/height

-Note that there is no easy way to properly define the width of a node/section tree.
+Note that there is no one way to properly define the width of a node/section tree.
 In addition to that, this metric does not seem to have any significant application.
+Hence, a proper definition is not available.

 <!-- ======================================================================= -->
 ## outline depth/height